Eralien/TE-ORB_SLAM2/README.md

 ```
 ./dataset_dir_gen.sh
 ```
-which will generate a TUM_list.txt and an empty prediction_info_full.txt.
-TUM_list.txt stores the TUM dataset fr1_xyz sequence filename we provided in [Sample directory](./Sample/).
-The prediction_info_full.txt will store the YOLO prediction information in the next few step.
+which will generate a `TUM_list.txt` and an empty `prediction_info_full.txt`.
+TUM_list.txt stores the TUM dataset `fr1_xyz` sequence filename we provided in [Sample directory](./Sample/).
+The `prediction_info_full.txt` will store the YOLO prediction information in the next few step.
 Then execute:
 ```
 ./bbox_gen.sh
 ```
-Running this bash script requires expect.
+Running this bash script requires `expect`.
 If you don't have expect, it can be installed by yum, apt-get, or from source.
-You should notice prediction information printed on terminal and in prediction_info.txt.
+You should notice prediction information printed on terminal and in `prediction_info.txt`.
 Then execaute:
 ```
 cp ./prediction_info_full.txt ../ORB_SLAM2/data
 cp ./TUM_list.txt ../ORB_SLAM2/data